Dorian Holley: Michael Jackson's Bad tour

-Dangerous Tour and HIStory Tour
+Dangerous World Tour, HIStory World Tour and touring with James Taylor

 Holley returned to work with Jackson for the Dangerous World Tour (June 1992–November 1993), a 69 date concert series which was attended by almost 3.5 million fans.
 The tour was cut short after child sexual abuse allegations were leveled against Jackson.
 He canceled the remainder of the tour due to the stress caused by the accusations.

 In 1994, he joined with Kate Markowitz, Valerie Carter, and David Lasley to form what The Pantagraph and The Boston Globe respectively described as a "wonderful" and "angelic" backing group to James Taylor.
 While on tour with Taylor, he was praised for his vocal ability by several news sources.
 The Roanoke Times stated that the highlight of the show at the Roanoke Civic Center was the performance of "Shower the People", which "showcased the singing" of Holley.
 The St. Louis Post-Dispatch revealed during a performance of the same song at Riverport Amphitheater that the backing vocalist "sang a spirited solo that drew an ovation equal to anything Taylor had drawn thus far".
 He returned in 2019 when Arnold McCuller was busy touring with Phil Collins.
+Since Arnold McCuller’s retirement, Holley has done the Coda for “Shower the People”.

 Holley worked with Michael Jackson again for the entertainer's last concert series, the HIStory World Tour, which began in Prague, Czech in September 1996.
 The tour attracted more than 4.5 million fans from 58 cities in 35 countries around the world and concluded in Durban, South Africa in October 1997.